phax/peppol-commons/README.md

 This project is used implicitly by the following projects:
   * [peppol-sml-client](https://github.com/phax/peppol-sml-client/) - the SML client library
   * [peppol-smp-client](https://github.com/phax/peppol-smp-client/) - the SMP client library
-  * [peppol-smp-server-library](https://github.com/phax/peppol-smp-server-library/) - the SMP server library with the shared code use in all SMP server implementations.
-  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the SMP server with a database backend
+  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the SMP server with a management GUI
-  * [peppol-smp-server-lightweight](https://github.com/phax/peppol-smp-server-lightweight/) - the SMP server with a file-based backend

 This project is licensed under EUPL 1.1 or MPL 1.1 - like CIPA e-Delivery.